EmanHerawy/aptos-study/docs/qustions.md

 - In the tutorial mentioned
 > When we create the Dutch auction Object, we include a TransferRef to let us transfer the NFT without requiring the original owner’s signature.
 This is especially helpful for finalizing a sale when a bid is placed.

  - if i'm a malicious dev, i can develop my contract that way and transfer user's tokens without their permission ??
+    - Answer from Aptos team during token2049 :
+        - yes, in this way you are giving full authorization to the contract to amage the asset. `You as dev can add functionality to revoke this, maybe` as they said

 ## Wondering why/how
  - how can do fork testing?